-1. This Report focuses on the use being made, by a range of actors, 1 of the Conclusions on International Protection2 elaborated and adopted3 by the Executive Committee of the Programme of the High Commissioner for Refugees (ExCom).
+1. This Report focuses on the use being made of the Conclusions on International Protection1 elaborated and adopted2 by the Executive Committee of the Programme of the High Commissioner for Refugees (ExCom) by a range of actors.3 The methodology of the study was determined by the Terms of Reference.4 This study is a part of a broader exercise that looks at the Conclusions more generally, including the process whereby the themes of Conclusions are chosen, and their text elaborated and adopted.